quocthai9120/Image-Captioning/docs/index.md

 ## Data Preprocessing
 For the image captioning task, we need to preprocess both visual and textual data.
 This part discusses about generating the dataset containing both images and corresponding captions.

-Because of limitation of resources, we decided to use only 50000 image-caption pairs for training and 10000 image-caption pairs for validating.
-For testing, we are using the whole test set to measure the performance of our model, which contains 41000 image-caption pairs.
+Because of limitation of resources, we decided to use only 10000 image-caption pairs for training and 1000 image-caption pairs for validating.
+We unseen take 9000 image-caption pairs from the validating set that is not used for validating to perform a final test for our model.

 The data preprocessing procedure would be described as follow:
 1. Get the images and captions from the source